 Here are some examples of games and playtime activities that can be useful to learn the language with fun.

-English Newspaper: Englishnewspaper is one of the best ways to teach your child English.
+English newspaper is one of the best ways to teach your child English.
 If you already get the newspaper at home, then you must read the newspaper with your child by your side and ask him to read at least one page by himself.
 You can tell him to ask you any doubt regarding language or words or sentences.
 With newspapers, they learn English as fast as they learn the language in the classroom.
-This includes weekly and monthly magazines devoted to politics, current affairs, business and economy, and sports as well as children’s magazines.
+This includes weekly and monthly magazines devoted to politics, current affairs, business and economy, and sports as well as children’s magazines Many top international schools in India have a separate library for reading and you can find many English classroom games on the backside of many general knowledge books or in the supplement pages of a newspaper

-Books: Another way to teach English to children is to buy them age-appropriate books.
-Books could be anything they like- story, cartoons, general knowledge, poetry, or science.
+Another way to teach English to children is to buy them age-appropriate books.
+Books could be anything they like- stories, cartoons, general knowledge, poetry, or science.
 Every book has a new word that catches children’s attention.
 Children will also get attracted to the sentence formation and words used and will try to use that in their usage.
+Many English games for kids are featured and published in books as per age group and difficulty level.

-Cinema: Another way to teach your children the English language is to show them English cinemas with subtitles.
+In the process of how to learn English step by step in general, movies and TV shows play a vital role in teaching your children the English language.
+To show them English cinemas with subtitles.
 Firstly the English used in these cinemas is top-notch and children will easily learn a lot of new words.
 Secondly, the subtitles will help them learn the authentic and varied language.

-Games can be a lot of fun when played properly.
-Games can be made into an event, competition, or even into a family game.
+English games for kids can be a lot of fun when played properly.
+English language games can be made into an event, competition, or even into a family game.

 Here are some games that you can play at home with your child or with other children to teach them English.

-Idioms: In this game, you need to use every day, animal, and body parts idioms to help the child learn English.
+One of the best English games to play, in this game, you need to use every day, animal, and body parts idioms to help the child learn English.
 Idioms help children to express themselves expressively and creatively.
-Open this link to teach your child everyday idioms https://examples.yourdictionary.com/idioms-for-kids.html.
-You can form your sentences looking at the idioms and encourage your kid to use them in everyday conversations.
+You can form your sentences by looking at the idioms and encourage your kid to use them in everyday conversations.

 You need a Pen/Pencil, paper, and a container/bowl.

-Fruit/Vegetable Naming Game: Keep a bunch of fruits or vegetables on a table and ask your child to tell the name of the fruits/vegetables loudly.
+Keep a bunch of fruits or vegetables on a table and ask your child to tell the name of the fruits/vegetables loudly.
 If the child is small, just telling the name should be enough.
 If the child is older, the game can be turned into a sentence formation game and the child has to make sentences using the name of the fruit or vegetables.
 To make the game more interesting, hide the fruit bowl away from the child and ask the child to remember the names of the fruits.
+This game is one of the oldest English classroom games played and practiced in playschools.

 You need a fruit basket, pen/pencil, and a notebook.

-Game: Ask your child to write or you can write the names of fruits that are kept in the fruit bowl.
+Ask your child to write or you can write the names of fruits that are kept in the fruit bowl.
 If the child is old and capable of writing sentences, ask him/her to write a sentence about the fruit.
+English language games are fun, once your kid catches the nerve of it.

-Sight Words with Chalk: This is an interesting game in which youwrite a word and then erase a few alphabets and write a completely new word.
+This is an interesting game in which you write a word and then erase a few alphabets and write a completely new word.
 Children will be very excited to play this game and will easily remember the words.

 You need colored chalk, duster, blackboard.